-Closed-loop supply chains combine new thinking with expertise gained in the linear world
+Closed-loop or circular supply chains combine new thinking with expertise gained in the linear world

 The "take-make-dispose" approach to economic growth is becoming less tenable as more consumers demand sustainable products, and companies face increasing pressure to conserve the planet's finite resources.

 In response, the circular economy—where products are designed to be reused or recycled—is attracting much interest.
 Many leading companies have publicly committed to waste reduction targets, and a key element of these programs is a shift toward circularity.

 But circular economic models require support from multiple tiers of the supply chain—and can be enabled with the expertise of practitioners.

 The concept of a circular or closed-loop supply chain is a well-established sustainability concept in which waste materials and used goods are reused or resold to reduce costs and create less waste.